CS-257-S22/team-project-g/README.md

     templates/autoConplete copy.html
     are still in progress and are not a part of this submission

+Team Back End:
+1. View retrieveDataFromDatabase.py --- this is originally a (and the only) function in retrievedata.py that feads from .csv files.
+It is now modified to retrieve data from the back end database instead.
+2. Run BasicFromtEnd.py to check if this function works --- it is indirectly called in our front end function.

-Team Back End: Command to copy file:
+Command to copy file:
     \copy covidData FROM 'us_simplified_cleaned.csv' DELIMITER ',' CSV